 A pitcher who hits 2 batters in an inning or 3 batters in a game will be removed from the game as a pitcher.
 A ball that bounces and hits a batter is considered a hit by pitch.

-During the Playoffs and World Series, the nights of rest rule is suspended but the innings per game and week still stand.
-Two innings per game is the limit in order to pitch back-to-back days.
+During the Playoffs and World Series, the nights of rest rule is suspended but the pitches per game and week still stand.
+46 pitches (11 or 12) and 40 pitches (10) per game is the limit in order to pitch back-to-back days.

 Players can pitch and catch in the same game.
 Please use proper judgment when using a player in both capacities during a game.

 Must wear batting helmets.
 If a helmet comes off, the base runner must pick up the helmet, place it back on his head, and then continue.
 If the player does not pick up the helmet, and is not subsequently tagged out, he may advance only to the next base from the point the helmet came off.

 Base runner(s) may lead from any base and base runner may steal home.

 Base runners must slide into 2nd, 3rd or home when, in the opinion of the umpire, it is a close play (a play that would affect the fielder's ability to make a play).
 A base runner who fails to slide in this situation will be called out.
 Contact is not necessary to be called out.
 Head-first slides will result in the runner being called out unless retreating to base.

 A close play is subjective, and during a close play, where a base runner doesn't slide and does not affect the play, the runner should not be called out.

 If in the opinion of the umpire, the base runner’s action(s) could have done bodily harm to a defensive player, the base runner will be ejected from the game.